operand/agency/README.md

-Note that the `"thoughts"` field is defined as a distinct argument for providing a natural language explanation to accompany any action, but as of this writing `ChattyAI` does not make use of it. `DemoAgent` discussed below, does.
+Note that the `"thoughts"` field is defined as a distinct argument for providing a natural language explanation to accompany any action, but as of this writing `ChattyAI` does not make use of it. `OpenAICompletionAgent` discussed below, does.

 For more details on the common message schema see [schema.py](./agency/schema.py).

 ## Access Control

 All actions must declare an access policy like the following example seen above the `ChattyAI._action__say()` method: